kaizen-ai/kaizenflow/documentation/general/code_style.md

     import helpers.printing as prnt
     """
     ```
-- Typically we use 4 letters trying to make the import unique
+- Typically we use 4 or 5 letters trying to make the import unique (underscores
+  are fine):
     - **Bad**
         ```python
         # Import as: